EdwardLu2018/LiveThesaurus/README.md

 definitions of words mapping to various synonyms.
 Users can highlight specific words and will be given a list of synonyms and antonyms taken from that dictionary.
 They can click on the synonym or antonym they want, select a term, and the word turn into the selected term in the text.
-There will also be an option to record voice audio, convert it into text, and manipulate the text.
+There is also an option to record voice audio, convert it into text, and manipulate the text.

 ## How do I run LiveThesaurus?